Recreate on DEC Conservation Easement Lands! View properties you can visit.

 Can the public use easement properties?

-On most large, working-forest easement properties, the state has acquired some level of public recreation rights, in addition to development and land use restrictions.
+On most large, working forest conservation easement (WFCE) properties, the state has acquired some level of public recreation rights, in addition to development and land use restrictions.
 In some cases, a wide range of public recreational uses is permitted, and in others, only very limited public access is allowed.
 The amount of public access depends largely on the goals and objectives of the landowner at the time the easement was negotiated.
-All of these lands are actively managed for forest products, and many of the companies who own the land also rely on income from private hunting and fishing club leases, so public hunting may be restricted or prohibited in certain areas.
-Most working forest easements permit some form of public trail use, whether it is for foot travel, horses, mountain bikes, or snowmobiles, and some provide backcountry camping and canoeing opportunities.
+All of these lands are actively managed for forest products, and many of the companies who own the land also rely on income from private hunt club leases, so public hunting may be restricted or prohibited in certain areas.
+Most WFCEs permit some form of public recreation, whether it is for foot travel, horses, mountain bikes, or snowmobiles, and some provide backcountry camping and canoeing opportunities.

 Public recreation on easement lands is guided by either Recreation Management Plans (RMPs) that are developed for each major easement tract, or by Unit Management Plans (UMPs) prepared for adjacent state lands.
 RMPs and UMPs address existing natural resources, land uses, laws and policies, and describe plans for future recreational development, including an implementation schedule.
 DEC considers landowner and public input while developing RMPs and UMPs.
 Public access on an easement property is generally limited until a final RMP or UMP is adopted, and may also be temporarily suspended or relocated in certain areas due to forest management activities taking place on the property.

-Recreation Management Plans and Unit Management Plans are, or will be, available from NYSDEC offices as they are developed for specific easement properties.
+Recreation Management Plans and Unit Management Plans are available at DEC offices as they are developed for specific easement properties.
 People who plan to visit a conservation easement property that is open for public recreation are encouraged to find out ahead of time exactly which activities are permitted on a given tract by contacting the regional DEC office nearest to the easement property.

 Where can I learn more about conservation easements?

-For more information about NYSDEC's Conservation Easement Program and public recreational access to certain conservation easement lands, contact the DEC Lands and Forests office nearest to the easement property.
+For more information about DEC's Conservation Easement Program or to access public recreational opportunities on conservation easement lands throughout New York State, contact the DEC Lands and Forests office nearest to the easement property.

-For more information about non-profit land conservation organizations, contact the New York office of the Land Trust Alliance by accessing the link in the right column or by calling 518-587-0774.
+To learn about non-profit land conservation organizations, visit the New York office of the Land Trust Alliance website (leaves DEC Website).

 Conservation Easement Lands Open for Public Recreation